-As a Connecticut foreclosure defense lawyer from can explain, assuming that a homeowner can pay off the loan, they will be responsible for covering the costs of foreclosure.
-But if the property is sold to someone else, then that new owner of the property has to pay the costs after purchasing it at auction.
-There are times when the lender will buy the property at the auction event, but they will have to cover the foreclosure costs, which they may try to get repayment for by reselling the property.
+Assuming that a homeowner can pay off the loan, they will be responsible for covering the costs of foreclosure.
+But if the property is sold to someone else, then that new owner of the property has to pay the costs.
+There are times when the lender will buy the property at the auction event.
+However, they will have to cover the foreclosure costs, which they may try to get repayment for by reselling the property.

 I got notification that I missed payment, what now?

 If you received notice of your missed payments, you must contact the loss mitigation department for your lender.
-At best, do this as quickly as you can once you know that you won’t be able to make a payment, or won’t be able to send payments for a longer duration of time.
-The quicker you act, the more choices that can be provided to work out an alternative to foreclosing on your home.
-Have ready your financial details when you contact the loss mitigation department, so they can promptly determine what options are available to you.
+At best, do this as quickly as you can once you know that you won’t be able to make a payment.
+The quicker you act, the more choices that can be provided to work out an alternative to foreclosure.
+It’s best to have your financial details ready when you contact the loss mitigation department.
+Therefore, they can promptly determine what options are available to you.

 Which documents are part of a foreclosure?

 The key documents involved in a foreclosure are the mortgage or deed of trust and promissory note.
-The lender may also need to show evidence of missed payments, how much is left on the loan, address for the property, added charges, and modifications made to the original loan agreement.
+The lender may also need to show evidence of missed payments.
+Other information needed will include evidence of how much is left on the loan, address for the property, added charges, and modifications made to the original loan agreement.
 A Connecticut foreclosure defense lawyer can inform you about other documents that may be helpful when handling or halting the foreclosure.

 What alternatives are available for foreclosure?

 There are several alternatives to foreclosure.
 Some are temporary, and others are permanent.
 Some permit you to remain in your home, and others offer a less disruptive way to move out than foreclosure.
 Based on your situation, you may be allowed to modify your loan to lower your monthly payments while prolonging the loan term.
 You may be able to obtain a repayment plan or short-term forbearance agreement to address a temporary hardship.
-If you have already chosen to move out, you can arrange for a deed in lieu of foreclosure or short sale to avoid the negative impact that foreclosure will have on your credit.
+If you have already chosen to move out, you can arrange for a deed in lieu of foreclosure.
+Moreover, a short sale can be used to avoid the negative impact that foreclosure will have on your credit.